| University of Maryland

 4. Summer Semester: Summer Competition

-A Basic Competition Cycle
+Competition Training Cycle

 • Quarter 1: Focus on basics and learning forms.
 Mostly train 1-2 sections